Best CRM for Construction Companies: 12 Tools Ranked for 2026

 • Reporting dashboards with deal forecasting

 Pricing: Free CRM with unlimited users.
-Paid Sales Hub starts at $15/user/mo (Starter).
-Professional tier ($90/user/mo) adds automation, sequences, and custom reporting.
+Sales Hub Starter at $15/user/month.
+Professional at $90/user/month adds automation, sequences, and custom reporting.

-Tradeoff: HubSpot excels at marketing and sales but has no project management, time tracking, or construction-specific features.
-The paid tiers get expensive fast: a 10-person team on Professional costs $900/mo for CRM alone, with no project delivery tools included.
+Tradeoff: HubSpot has no project management, time tracking, or construction-specific features.
+The paid tiers get expensive fast: a 10-person team on Professional costs $900/month for CRM alone, with no project delivery tools included.

 9. Salesforce: Enterprise Customization for Complex Organizations